QCN880/Capstone-Project/README.md

  3. Identify Cancellations and Renewals Trends: Analyze and visualize trends in cancellations, renewal patterns, and overall customer behavior.

 ### Data Sources
+---
+The primary source of Data used here is pivot table.xls Click on the link below to download the data
+[Download here]